evertonbin/disaster-response/README.md

 It was achieved an average recall close to 75% over the test set, but some classes like 'water' are still tricky for the model to understand.

+The project was deployed as a web application, and it can be accessed [here](https://disaster-response-efb.herokuapp.com/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credits must be given to the [FigureEight](https://appen.com/) company for providing the prelabeled data, and to [Udacity](https://www.udacity.com/) for proposing this amazing project that results in a direct impact on people's lives.